-- Body and tail are filled out
+- Body and tail are filled out; ribs are not visible

-- Healthy skin
+- Healthy skin (no scabs or crustiness)

 - Clear nose and vent

-- Eats regularly
+- Eats and passes stool regularly

-- weight loss or decreased appetite
+- Weight loss or decreased appetite

-- mucus in mouth or nose
+- Mucus in mouth or nose

-- bumps, sores, or abrasions on skin
+- Bumps, sores or abrasions on skin

-- labored breathing
+- Labored breathing

-- abnormal feces
+- Abnormal feces

-- non-rotating eye(s)
+- Nonrotating eye(s)

 |Health Issue||Symptoms or Causes||Suggested Action|

-|Health Issue Gastro-intestinal disease||Symptoms or Causes Runny stools, caked or smeared stool around the vent area and loss of appetite caused by bacterial or parasitic infection.||Suggested Action Consult your veterinarian.|
+|Health Issue Gastro-intestinal disease||Symptoms or Causes Runny stools, caked or smeared stool around the vent area and loss of appetite; can be caused by bacterial, viral or parasitic infection||Suggested Action Consult your veterinarian|

-|Health Issue Metabolic bone/vitamin deficiency||Symptoms or Causes Inability to absorb calcium due to insufficient UVB light or improper calcium/vitamin D. If untreated, can lead to a disorder characterized by deformities, softened bones, swollen limbs and lethargy.||Suggested Action Consult your veterinarian and provide ample UVB lighting and the proper amount of calcium/vitamin supplements.|
+|Health Issue Metabolic bone disease||Symptoms or Causes Inability to absorb calcium due to insufficient UVB light or improper dietary calcium/vitamin D supplementation; if untreated, can lead to a disorder characterized by deformities, softened bones, fractures, swollen limbs, lethargy, decreased appetite, weight loss and death||Suggested Action Consult your veterinarian; provide ample UVB lighting and the proper amount of calcium and vitamin supplements|

-|Health Issue Respiratory disease||Symptoms or Causes Labored breathing and mucus in the mouth or nose.
-Can be caused by a habitat that is too cold or damp.||Suggested Action Consult your veterinarian and ensure habitat is the proper temperature.|
+|Health Issue Respiratory disease||Symptoms or Causes Labored breathing, decreased appetite, lethargy, mucus in the mouth or nose and/or bubbles from the eyes, nose or mouth; can be caused by a habitat maintained at an inappropriate temperature or inadequate humidity level||Suggested Action Consult your veterinarian; ensure habitat is the proper temperature and has adequate humidity|